Lukens4242/datasimulator/README.md

 * clean everything up
 * turn stuff into functions/methods
 * DONE: separate table creation into separate threads
-* use both multiprocess and multithread approaches - 400 threads doesn't scale well
+* DONE: use both multiprocess and multithread approaches - 400 threads doesn't scale well
 * DONE: have the --init build a queue of work
-* have the --run spawn multiple processes with multiple threads each
 * adjust load from read amplification - SELECT max(metrics->'rocksdb.read-amplification') FROM crdb_internal.kv_store_status
 * adjust load by transaction duration - select * from crdb_internal.node_metrics where name = 'sql.txn.latency-p99
 * use upserts for when restarts are needed